 Science: Geomorphology and Sedimentation

-A Surface Elevation Table (SET) is a method selected by scientists to mechanically measure such changes in sediment elevation within a wetland ecosystem (Cahoon and Lynch 2003).
-With the support of Glenn Guntenspergen and James Lynch (USGS Patuxent Wildlife Research Center) we installed fourteen SETs at three study sites throughout the estuary: Nisqually National Wildlife Refuge (Refuge), Phase II Tribal Restoration Site (Phase II) and Reference marsh (Figure 1).
+Surface Elevation Tables (SET) is a method to measure changes in sediment elevation within a wetland ecosystem (Cahoon and Lynch 2003).
+With the support of Glenn Guntenspergen and James Lynch (USGS Patuxent Wildlife Research Center) we installed 14 SETs at three study sites throughout the estuary: Nisqually National Wildlife Refuge (Refuge; restored in 2009), Phase II Tribal Restoration Site (Phase II; restored in 2006) and Reference marsh (Reference; Figure 1).

-Monitoring of these SETS began in the latter part of 2009 and will continue along with other associated post-restoration monitoring projects.
-Below is an analysis and comparison of SET data from the 2009 and 2010 field seasons.
+Monitoring of these SETS began in 2009 and will continue along with other associated post-restoration monitoring projects.

 Surface Elevation Table Results